pkic/pkic.org/content/bylaws.md

 title: Bylaws

 heroTitle: Bylaws of the Public Key Infrastructure Consortium
-heroDescription: "Effective as of: May 1, 2022"
+heroDescription: "Effective as of: August 1, 2024"

 menu:
     footer: